Butterflies of North Carolina:

 DistributionDISTRIBUTION: Probably the Coastal Plain only, but the inner edge is not known; it may range to the Fall Line, if not beyond.
 It undoubtedly ranges inland to meet the range of the Spring Azure, but how much overlap in range there is we do not know.
 There is almost certainly no gap in the ranges of Spring and Holly, at least there is no place in NC that lacks some species of azure in the spring season.

-AbundanceABUNDANCE: Common to locally abundant.
+AbundanceABUNDANCE: Somewhat local, but can be common to locally abundant in its mostly blackwater/pocosin habitats.
+Seemingly scarce away from areas with evergreen hollies, such as near brownwater floodplain forests, especially in the upper Coastal Plain.
 Dozens can be seen in a day, and daily counts of 50 or more are not unusual in a few places.

-FlightFLIGHT PERIOD: A single spring brood only; early March (rarely February) to late April, rarely to early May.
+FlightFLIGHT PERIOD: A single spring brood only; very late February to late April, rarely to early May.
+Most numerous in late March and early April.

 PlantsFOOD AND NECTAR PLANTS: The primary foodplants are evergreen species of hollies, which may be American Holly (Ilex opaca), Yaupon Holly (I. vomitoria), and presumably gallberries (I. glabra and I. coriacea), among others.
 It has also been documented to use Virginia Sweetspire (Itea virginica) along the VA coast (Harry Pavulaan, pers. comm.).
 As with all azures, the species nectars on many flowers, as well as consuming moisture and minerals at mud and other damp soil.